 - Superstitious fears related to numbers, dates, words, or colors

-- Moral perfectionism (scrupulosity OCD)
+- Moral perfectionism (often called scrupulosity OCD)

 - Indecision or fear of making mistakes

 - Relationship OCD and gender/sexual identity obsessions (do I really love my partner?
 Am I gay?
-Do I have signs of being the wrong sex?) that provoke checking and OCD reassurance-seeking behaviors from others
+Do I have signs of being the wrong sex?) that provoke checking and reassurance-seeking behaviors from others

 - Existential issues (Who am I?
 What is real?
 Does anything matter?) accompanied by mental ruminations and excessive soul searching